 [Various suggestions are offered.]
 "I hope you like our class?
 Did you see the poem on our locker?
 I hope you find my picture.
-You think I am the smartest person in the class?"
+You think I am

 Dinah asks, "What are a few more things?
 Let's think of a few more things.
 This letter needs to be a little long."
 They talk more.
 "How do we end the letter?"
 They talk options.
 "You have about 20 minutes to work on your letter.
 Remember, the longer your letter is the more you will have to write."
 Dinah circulates through the room helping kids.